Only Willie Mays Could Make "The Catch"

 It was the first game of the 1954 World Series.
 The Indians' brawny left-handed power hitter, Vic Wertz, is at the plate.
 Fleet-footed Larry Doby is on second and big Al Rosen is on first.
 The 5’ 8”, 165 lb southpaw Don Liddle is brought in from the bullpen just to pitch to Wertz in the eighth inning.
 There are no outs.

 In any other park ever played in Major League Baseball history, this would have been a long home run.
-But the Polo Grounds had a long center field of 483 feet.
-About 250 feet were behind Willie when he took off running immediately with his back towards home plate.
+But the Polo Grounds is a freak of engineering.
+It's made for the huge field needed for polo not baseball.

 Willie Mays' fleet feet were racing on the outfield grass running at breakneck speed at the crack of Wertz’s bat.
 The center field was his domain.